As you learn more about WordPress, you may occasionally come across the term blogroll.

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-Before the release of WordPress v 3.5, Links were a core feature of the WordPress CMS.
-From v3.5 onwards, the Link Manager section was hidden by default in new WordPress installations …
+Before WordPress v 3.5 was released, Links were a built-in feature of the WordPress CMS.
+From v.3.5 onwards, the Links manager and blogroll sections were kept hidden by default in new installations …

 Before …